SemGuS-git/Semgus-Parser/README.md

 Passing `-` as the input filename (or not supplying any filenames) makes the tool read from standard input.

 # Format Verification
 Run the tool with a format of `verify` to perform a syntax verification.
-Note that this option is the default.
-It will additionally print out the problem information, which can be checked for correctness.
+In addition to syntax verification, this format prints out the problem information, which can be checked for correctness.
 This output format is not designed to be machine readable; use the JSON output format instead.

 # JSON Converter